Neurone/reMarkable/README.md

 Customizations for reMarkable and reMarkable 2 Paper Tablet.
 Script tested without problem on version `2.0.x` and `2.1.x`.

-With `2.11.x` images are read only on startup, so to actually see the next image you need to restart the reMarkable.
-This means that suspend image cannot be changed on the fly anymore, but you need to restart to see the new suspend image.
+With `2.11.x` image files are read only during startup, they are not hot loaded from the filesystem anymore, so to actually see the next image you need to restart the reMarkable.
+This means that even suspend image cannot be changed on the fly anymore, but you need to restart to see the new suspend image.
 I will explore the possibility to reload the interface in memory, but only if I can find a way to do it during sleep time and not when the user is actively using the device.

 ## Automatically change your poweroff and suspend screens every 5 minutes